-Determine the quality of your soybean seed and use this information to maximize seed performance.
+Due to the potential for reduced seed quality, Michigan soybean producers should determine the quality of their seed and use this information to maximize seed performance.

-Michigan State University Extension suggests the warm germination test as an excellent indicator of how the seed will germinate under ideal conditions.
+Michigan State University Extension says the warm germination test is an excellent indicator of how the seed will germinate under ideal conditions.
 However, it does not predict how the seed will germinate and emerge in cool or stressful soil conditions.
 Some type of vigor test such as the cold germination or the accelerated aging test is required to determine this.
 The vigor test results should not be used to estimate germination percentages of a given seed lot, but they can be used to compare and rank the ability of different seed lots to germinate and emerge under stressful soil conditions.
 Vigor test results are not typically provided to producers with the seed.
-The main reason for this is there is not an industry-wide standard for testing protocols and reporting results.

-Consider submitting samples from all seed lots having warm germination scores of 85 percent or less for vigor testing.
+Submit samples from all seed lots having warm germination scores of 85% or less for vigor testing.
 This is important as seedling vigor deteriorates faster than warm germination.
 Samples can be submitted to the Michigan Crop Improvement Association in Okemos, Michigan.
-The cold germination test takes 14 days and will cost $14 per sample.
-The accelerated aging test takes at least 10 days and costs $15 per sample.
-Seeds having wrinkled seed coats have been shown to reduce vigor.
+The cold germination test takes 14 days and costs $17 per sample.
+The accelerated aging test takes at least 10 days and costs $16 per sample.